NigelThomas/sqlstream-orctest/README.md

 * assembles a docker container based on the `sqlstream/minimal:release` image
 * pulls the test code from this github repository
-* extracts SQL from the project export (slab file)
+* extracts SQL from the project exports (slab files)
 * Sets up the SQLstream schemas required to run the test
 * Starts reading the input and delivering data to the outputs

-To start the project, use the `dockertest.sh` script.
+To start the projects, use the `dockertest.sh` script.
+You can either allow all egress pipelines to be installed - they will run in parallel - or you can nominate just a subset to be executed by supplying a comma-separated list of projects to be installed (note: `CSVingest` is always loaded).

 # Source Data